 “SIT DOWN! came the cry.
 Jeez, I wasn’t told off this much in my entire school career.

 Then the exam paper came, and we were told to start.
-Well, I might as well have been in Russian for all the sense it made to me.
-Nothing bore any resemblance to anything I had studied.
+Well, it might as well have been in Russian for all the sense it made to me.
+Nothing bore the remotest resemblance to anything I had studied.
 Then, I discovered I’d filled in some of the little circles on the registration page incorrectly, with a tick, instead of coloring them in with the damned HB2 pencil.

 I started to decipher the question, hoping that within them was a nugget of something comprehensible.

 At the end, I went over my answers and reckoned I’d got 10 correct, 26 at a push, 42 at a real push.
 You needed 53 out of 75 (70%) to pass.
 They give you 90 minutes to complete the exam; I was out of there in 40, just grateful to make my escape.
 I saw no point in going over my answers again; quite clearly, re-reading them wasn’t going to have them make any more sense.